MITgcm/MITgcm/doc/contributing/contributing.rst

 on GitHub to discuss any proposed contributions beforehand.

-The current pull request discussion and review team is Jean-Michel Campin, Ed Doddridge, Chris Hill, Oliver Jahn, Jon Lauderdale, Martin Losch, Jeff Scott, Timothy Smith, and Ou Wang.
+The current pull request discussion and review team is Jean-Michel Campin, Ed Doddridge, Ivana Escobar, Chris Hill, Oliver Jahn, Jon Lauderdale, Martin Losch, An Nguyen, Jeff Scott, Timothy Smith, Ariane Verdy and Ou Wang.
 Please contact anyone on this team with questions about a proposed pull request.

 If you want to update your code branch before submitting a PR (or any point in development), follow the recipe below.
 It will ensure that your GitHub